TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 2. Ensure non-root user also has sudo permission (script won't continue without it).
 3. Ensure SSH is allowed through the firewalld firewall.
 4. Ensure firewalld firewall is enabled.
-5. Lock down SSH so it only allows key-based authentication if you chose y for that step.
+5. Locked down SSH if you choose y for that step.
+   a.
+Set SSH not to display banner
+   b.
+Disable all forwarding
+   c.
+Disable root login over SSH
+   d.
+Ignore rhosts
+   e.
+Disable password authentication
+   f.
+Explicitly disable empty passwords
 6. Install fail2ban and configured it to protect SSH.
 7. Ensure automatic security updates are configured.